verajiaqitang/VQ_VAE_Naver/README.md

 # VQ_VAE_Naver
-This project is the implementation for VQ VAE
+This project is the implementation for VQ VAE that is combined Vector quantistaions with Variational encoder.

+Getting Started

 The file 'VQ_VAE_model.md' is the model for VQ VAE